 A Expand the permissibility of ADUs on residential lots.
 Use best practices to minimize limitations on property owners' ability to use ADUs as a tool to maximize the value of their property and to expand housing opportunities.
-Modify the Land Use Ordinance to allow ADU's on larger lots (currently must be 150% of minimum lot size).
+Modify the Land Use Ordinance to allow ADUs on smaller lots (currently must be 150% of minimum lot size).
 Consider allowing ADUs on lots of 100% of minimum lot size if no change is requested in bulk of the proposed building(s).
-Explore adding an incentive for a density bonus in exchange for allowing an accessory unit.
-Considerations should be made for a variety of possible ADU's including detached ADUs, garage conversions, attached to primary unit, interior ADUs, and attached to garages.
-The Town should partner with architects and designers to create a comprehensive guide for ADU's with pre-populated plans/designs that outlines land use codes and restrictions for residents.
+Explore adding an incentive for a density bonus in exchange for allowing an affordable ADU.
+Considerations should be made for a variety of possible ADUs including detached ADUs, garage conversions, attached to primary unit, interior ADUs, and attached to garages.
+The Town should partner with architects and designers to create a comprehensive guide for ADUs with pre-populated plans/designs that outlines land use codes and restrictions for residents.